Continuing Education Catalog

 Please note: The Notary Public exam will not be given during this workshop.
 To successfully complete this course and prepare for the exam, students are required to complete the reading, discussion and quiz activities identified in the course syllabus.

-Instructor: Kelli Hatin, Ed.D., professor of Business, SUNY Adirondack
+Instructor: Kelli Hatin, Ed.D., professor of business, SUNY Adirondack

 Price: $85

-CRN: 10092
+CRN: 20077

-Thursday | 12:30 to 4:30 p.m. | Live synchronous
+Tuesday | 12:30 to 4:30 p.m. | Live synchronous

 Instructor: Victor Bujanow, Certified Insurance Counselor (CIC)